This post is a travel guide about the best things to do in Baku.

 I couldn’t write about Baku without mentioning its cats.
-I love cats and even though there are not as many as in Istanbul for example, there were enough that stole my heart.
+I love cats and even though there are not as many as in Istanbul, there were enough that stole my heart.

 I can also really recommend a visit to Xinaliq, Europe’s highest mountain village.
+Even though there are day tours available from Baku I would recommend to sleep in one of the homestays.
 You need at least 2-3 days for this, but it was my highlight of Azerbaijan.
 Read more in my post on Xinaliq: Azerbaijan’s wild mountains.

-Arraz kafesi near fountain square is a great budget place with a good menu of different kebabs, dolma and qovurma.
+Araz kafesi near fountain square is a great budget place with a good menu of different kebabs and other Azeri cuisine.
 I can recommend the dolma.

 A similar budget place near Araz kafesi is Fisincan restorant.
-It has almost the same menu, but the qovurma here was slightly better.
+They have a nice garden outside next to the Armenian church.
+It has almost the same menu.
+I can recommend the Naz qovurma.